The Birth/Death project

 We will be scheduling interviews in ongoing waves, beginning in the spring of 2026.
 We can hold interviews at The LAVA Center in Greenfield, Forbes Library in Northampton, Holyoke Public Library, and Wistariahurst Museum in Holyoke.
 Please let us know if you would like to participate but none of these locations are accessible to you.

-Interview sessions will be conducted with care and confidentiality.
+Interview sessions will be conducted with care.
 Participants may remain anonymous if desired.
 No special experience is needed - everyone has a story to share!

 If you are interested in participating, or would like to learn more, please contact: